Farnooshmo/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+The output of console.log(f1()) is 10, because x has been declared in a global scope and therefore when the function has logged outside the function, we can see the output.
+The output of console.log(y) is undefined, because y has been declared in a function scope and therefore it can not be accessed out of the function.

 ## Question 3